 - Pedestrian Program Coordinator - The Pedestrian Program Coordinator will review the plan to confirm that it will not adversely impact pedestrians in the Right of Way.
 The Pedestrian Program Coordinator will pay special attention to crosswalks, driveways, alleys, and other points of pedestrian/vehicle intersection.

-- Progressive Transportation Services Administration (PTSA) - The PTSA representative will review the plans for transit issues, such as the temporary moving of bus stops and bus shelters during project construction.
+- Transit Delivery Division (TDD) - The TDD representative will review the plans for transit issues, such as the temporary moving of bus stops and bus shelters during project construction.

 The owner/developer will bring the following to the meeting:

 - 6 to 8 sets of reduced plans to share—along with any photos or other supporting documents